ptsteadman/notebook/log.md

 end.
 Getting anything done seems to require a lot of professionalism.
 I think I'm focusing too much on client work.
 Need to spend more time planning, writing or doing open source.

+### Tuesday, July 26th 2016

+Another pretty inefficient day at iHR.
+Had to make more changes to past work based on specs that weren't communicated before build, even after asking.
+The good thing is that it is good practice for working with forks: that requires another sort of flow that should become habit soon, which will help with my goals of getting into open source.
+Learning the whole Jira/Agile flow is a whole other thing in itself that is also valuable.
+So, the cracks in the process are starting to show but at least I am learning them.

+Feel the need to check back into earlier goals and stuff I feel is important.
+Month one of Q3 is nearing a close and there's been decent progress, but I haven't necessarily been focused on making the goals happen.
+And then I also have (a very short) list of goals outside of the goals for the company.
+Basically: writing.
+I just looked at the analytics for college memoir: basically zero except for spikes of referral spam.
+Sad!
+But okay.

+I think the level that will feel good is finding a way to do iHM, goals, AND other client work.
+In that order.
+Obviously I want to do other client work for money and to make them happy, and I will use that motivation to motivate myself to do the goals.